Police Supervisory Role

 Course topics and content may change or be modified from time to time, ensuring that topics are recent and relevant, to address emerging issues impacting policing and provide the most up-to-date information meeting the current needs of law enforcement leaders.

 Course Format – The course consists of three traditional classroom modules, Internet-based instructional modules, selected article reviews, textbook readings, and writing assignments.
 In addition to classroom discussions, this course provides participants with the opportunity to network with supervisory staff members from other agencies.
+In order to partake in PSR21C successfully, all participants are required to have access to a laptop computer for daily use.

 Prerequisites – Applicants must be sworn law enforcement officers or law enforcement support personnel employed by a local, state or federal agency who have first-line supervisory responsibilities (implementing agency procedures and supervising/evaluating personnel) or who are preparing for advancement to a supervisory position within six months.